ahiatt19/fit-vibe-startup/README.md

 - **Exsisting User** - You can create a new entry and check old entries
 - **Uses MongoDB to store credentials** - Store both user and entries
 - **Restricts Functionality**- You can only track your workout if you log in.

+## Websocket deliverable

+For this deliverable I used WebSocket to communicate between users of who else is on the app.
+- **Backend listens for WebSocket connection** - done!
+- **Frontend makes WebSocket connection** - done!
+- **Data sent over WebSocket connection** - done!
+- **WebSocket data displayed** - All users logging in and user calories are displayed in realtime.